dnschneid/crouton/README.md

   2. Exit the chroot and run `sudo sh ~/Downloads/crouton -u -n chrootname`.
      It will update all installed targets.

+### I want to open my desktop in a window or a tab but I don't have the 'xiwi' target/xmethod.

+  1. Add 'xiwi' or any other target to an existing chroot with the '-u' option using: `sudo sh ~/Downloads/crouton -t xiwi -u -n chrootname`

+  This will also make 'xiwi' xmethod the default xmethod.

+  2. If you want to keep the 'xorg' xmethod as the default then enter it first using: `sudo sh ~/Downloads/crouton -t xorg,xiwi -u -n chrootname`

 ### A backup a day keeps the price-gouging data restoration services away

   1. `sudo edit-chroot -b chrootname` backs up your chroot to a timestamped